The First Amendment at Indiana University

 Internal Sponsor: The university’s academic schools and departments, administrative units, centers, museums and other cultural institutions, and institutes of Indiana University, including individual faculty or staff members, and IU registered student organizations and self-governing student organizations.

-Substantial Disruption: Behavior by an individual or group that that prevents the university from conducting its educational, research, outreach and business functions, and normal or scheduled uses of university property by the campus community or that prevents a speaker, performer or event from proceeding, or that prevents others from hearing, seeing, or engaging with an invited speaker, performer, or event (also known as the “heckler’s veto”).
+Substantial Disruption: Behavior by an individual or group that prevents the university from conducting its educational, research, outreach and business functions, and normal or scheduled uses of university property by the campus community or that prevents a speaker, performer or event from proceeding, or that prevents others from hearing, seeing, or engaging with an invited speaker, performer, or event.
+The term also includes behavior that significantly hinders the protected expressive activity of another individual or group, prevents the communication of a message of another individual or group, or prevents the transaction of the business of a lawful meeting, gathering, or procession.
+The term does not include the following:

 Sanctions

-Failure to engage with the Office of the Vice President for Government Relations and Economic Engagement with respect to events involving a political candidate(s) and/or failure to follow the Event Management procedures in UA-19, if applicable, may result in denial of approval or cancellation of a proposed event or of an event already underway.
+Failure to engage with the Office of the Vice President for University Relations with respect to events involving a political candidate(s) and/or failure to follow the Event Management procedures in UA-19, if applicable, may result in denial of approval or cancellation of a proposed event or of an event already underway.

-Any violations of this policy by IU Community Members (faculty, staff, academic staff, students, or volunteers) will be addressed with in accordance with applicable university policies and procedures, which may include disciplinary actions up to and including termination from the university.
+Any violations of this policy by IU Community Members (faculty, staff, academic staff, contractors, students, student organizations, or volunteers) will be addressed with in accordance with applicable university policies and procedures, which may include disciplinary actions up to and including dismissal or termination from the university.

 Violations of this policy by anyone who is not an IU Community Member will result in removal from Indiana University property.
 Legal prohibitions regarding physical presence on campus/trespassing may also be pursued.